pdumrauf/valtech_challenge/README.md

 Challenge for Valtech Talent Program Front-End Developer.

 ## Technologies
-* React JS - created with CLI create-react-app
+* React JS - created with CLI create-react-app.

 ## Setup
 To run this project, install it locally using npm: